Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 It supports Android 10 and should also work with Pie and Oreo (8.0/8.1).

-If it fails on your device post your /system/lib64/libbluetooth and /system/build.prop files on XDA thread and I will be able to add support for it.
+If it fails on your device, please post your /system/lib64/libbluetooth.so and /system/build.prop files on XDA thread and I will be able to add support for it.

 ## Credits